openeuropa/oe_showcase/modules/oe_showcase_page/README.md

 ```
 ## Usage
 ### Adding paragraphs to a page:
-To add paragraphs to a page, create a new page or edit an existing one and on the body field click on the dropdown arrow to reveal the enabed paragraphs types.
+To add paragraphs to a page, create a new page or edit an existing one, then on the body field click on the dropdown arrow to reveal the enabled paragraphs types.

-Select the desired pragraph ie Accordion (which contains several accordion items), fill out the required fields (Title and Body), to add a new Accordion item, click on [Add Accordion Item], to add other paragraphs types click on the dropdown and select the other component desired.
+Select the desired paragraph, e.g. Accordion (which contains several accordion items), fill out the required fields (Title and Body) To add a new Accordion item, click on [Add Accordion Item].
+To add other paragraphs types click on the dropdown and select the desired component.
-You may also rearrange the order of each paragraph by dragging and dropping them using the left move cursor icon.
+The order of each paragraph can also be rearranged  by dragging and dropping them using the left move cursor icon.

 ### Configuration
-To add new paragraphs types to the body field other then the ones enabled by default, edit the body field by going on Administration > Structure > Content Types > OE Showcase Page > Manage Fields > Edit Body
+To add new paragraphs types to the body field (other then the ones enabled by default): Edit the body field by going to Administration > Structure > Content Types > OE Showcase Page > Manage Fields > Edit Body
 `/admin/structure/types/manage/oe_showcase_page/fields/node.oe_showcase_page.field_body` on the Reference Type section enable the desired paragraph.

 To export configuration using drush type: